sammy-boii/Progress/DSA_&_Algorithm/notes.md

 reason for arr [j+1] = currrentValue is because j would be pointing to the one value before it.

+&nbsp;

-### Quick Sort:
+## Quick Sort:

 It is a sorting algorithm that uses a divide-and-conquer strategy to efficiently sort an array.
 The basic idea is to select a pivot element from the array and partition the other elements into two sub-arrays according to whether they are less than or greater than the pivot.
 The sub-arrays are then recursively sorted.
+Its' time complexity is O(n log(n)) but if the array is already sorted in ascending or descending then its' time complexity is O($n^2$)

 ```js
 const arr = [4, 3, 6, 7, 1, 0, 10, 4, -2]